-Review of carrying values of investments and calculation of impairment.
+• Review of carrying values of investments and calculation of impairment.
 Investments are reviewed annually for impairment by comparison of the cost of the investment with equity value, where equity value is equal to the value-in-use of the company invested in less any external borrowings plus any cash and cash equivalents.
 The impairment review requires management to calculate the value-in-use for investments.
-The key assumptions for the value-in-use calculation are those regarding the underlying cash flows, discount rate, regulatory weighted average cost of capital, inflation and terminal value cashflow - note 8.
+The key assumptions for the value-in-use calculation are those regarding the underlying cash flows, including the period over which the regulatory asset value is depreciated, discount rate, regulatory weighted average cost of capital, inflation and terminal value cashflow - note 8.